Welcome to today's edition of the Rush 24-7 podcast.

 I followed all these things.

-I for a while followed everything that they said to do, and by every ten miles I had to stop and drain the excess gasoline that I was saving from my tank because it was overflow.
+And every 10 miles, I had to stop and drain the excess gasoline that I was saving from my tank because it was overflowing.

 This is asinine.

-And she comes up with this energy plan, and I will guarantee you this this this major energy plan that you're hearing her announce is time to release a day or two before uh Al Gore's uh movie.
+And she comes up with this energy plan, and I will guarantee you this major energy plan that you're hearing her announce is time to release a day or two before Al Gore's movie.

-Um she also talks about about cutting uh uh foreign use uh uh use of foreign oil by fifty percent in twenty twenty-five, that's twenty years.
+She also talks about cutting foreign use, use of foreign oil by 50% in 2025.

-I mean, folks, even the communists, they had only went out five.
+I mean, folks, even the communists, they only went out five.

-I mean, the communists weren't stupid enough to make twenty-year plans.
+I mean, the communists weren't stupid enough to make 20-year plans.

 They at least kept it reasonable.

-But if anyone out there doubts how much disdain that Hillary has for you and your thought process, if anybody out there doubts how much Barbara and how much strice end the left will buy for Mrs. Clinton, check into this energy plan, major, major uh energy plan, uh, which is really nothing more than a political stunt right now to blunt Al Gore because I think a lot of people are getting the opinion he's serious.
+But if anyone out there doubts how much disdain that Hillary has for you and your thought process, if anybody out there doubts how much Barbara and how much Streisand the left will buy for Mrs. Clinton, check into this energy plan, major, major energy plan, which is really nothing more than a political stunt right now to blunt Al Gore, because I think a lot of people are getting the opinion he's serious.

 A couple more sound bites here.

-Uh this is a portion of her and uh uh portion of her remarks on on ethanol.
+This is a portion of her, a portion of her remarks on ethanol.

-We can expand loan guarantees to help the first one billion gallons of cellulosic ethanol capacity come online.
+We can expand loan guarantees to help the first 1 billion gallons of cellulosic ethanol capacity come online.

-I know I'm the next thing you know, Mrs. Clinton's going to be accusing me of poisoning the atmosphere of energy conservation by telling you people to keep wasting.
+I know the next thing you know, Mrs. Clinton is going to be accusing me of poisoning the atmosphere of energy conservation by telling you people to keep wasting.

 This is how they deal with me in Washington.